Category filter

 Create sites for distributed apps and files server in Hexnode

 In Hexnode UEM, Sites represent the physical office locations of your organization.
 Admins can create sites to group devices and distribute enterprise apps based on where the devices are located.
 This geographical segregation of devices makes it easier to manage distribution tasks.
-You can create multiple sites within the same office location to organize devices more effectively.
+While sites typically correspond to distinct office locations, you can also create multiple sites within the same physical office for better device organization and administrative control.

 Once a site is created, it can be associated with a DAFS.
 When linked, all devices assigned to that site will use the associated DAFS to receive enterprise apps and their updates.
 This setup is especially useful for large deployments across multiple office locations where reliable and efficient content delivery is a priority.